Generic Name: zidovudine (zye-DOE-vue-deen)

 - Low amounts of folic acid or vitamin B12 in the blood—Zidovudine may worsen anemia caused by a decrease of folic acid or vitamin B12.

-Proper Use of zidovudine
+Proper use of zidovudine

 Take zidovudine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Also, do not stop taking zidovudine without checking with your doctor first.
 When your supply of zidovudine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of zidovudine.

-zidovudine comes with a patient information sheet.
+Zidovudine comes with a patient information sheet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Keep taking zidovudine for the full time of treatment, even if you begin to feel better.
+Keep using zidovudine for the full time of treatment, even if you begin to feel better.
 It is also important to take zidovudine together with other medicines for HIV.
 Be sure to take all of the medicines your doctor ordered, and to take them at the right times.
 Only take medicine that your doctor has prescribed specifically for you.
 Do not share your medicine with other people.

 For patients using zidovudine oral solution or syrup: